Aepelzen/AepelzensParasites/README.md

 The latest update renames the modules to comply with some copyright restrictions that i wasn't aware of before.
 I kept the identifiers though so this should not break any saves.

-## Wasp (based on Warps Parasite)
+## Wasp and Tapeworm (based on Warps Parasite)

-This is a work in progress.
-Currently there are problems with various modes when using multiple instances (at least the frequency shifter and delay).
-These happen because the parasites firmware uses static variables.
-You can still use multiple instances as long as only one is set to delay and frequency shifter.
+These two modules are based on the Warps Parasite.
+To fix the multiple-instance problem from older versions i took the delay code of the parasites firmware and split it out into it's own module, Tapeworm.
+Wasp contains all the other modes except for the Doppler Panner which is disabled by default.
+You can enable it by adding "-DDOPPLER_PANNER" to the build flags but you can still only use one instance (that is set to Doppler mode).

 ## Cycles (based on Tides Parasite)